50 Festive Christmas Things To Do In Florida for 2024

 Besides the decor, Seaworld has a bunch of Christmas entertainment to experience.

-Included with daily admission starting November 10th, there is a sea lion and elf show, the thirty carol O’ Wondrous Night show, and Winter Wonderland on Ice.
+Included with daily admission starting November 10th, there is a sea lion and elf show, the thirty carols O’ Wondrous Night show, and Winter Wonderland on Ice.

 And to add to the Holiday experience, there are snow flurries at night and the chance to meet Santa Claus.
 If you like sea life and animals, this is the perfect Christmas spot!